 Every business plan has to cover 5 main sections (regardless of which template you will use, and what structure, each business plan must address all these points):

-- External analysis – which we covered with the market research (market, industry, competition, PEST)
+- External analysis – which we covered with market research (market, industry, competition and PESTLE.)

-- Internal analysis -which is mostly covered by the business development.
-You will need to add marketing plan, Sales Plan, Action plan, etc. in order to have this section completed.
+- Internal analysis -which is mostly covered by business development.
+You will need to add a marketing plan, sales plan, action plan etc. in order to have this section complete.

-- SWOT and Risk Analysis– a graphical summary of the external and internal analysis, followed by identified risks and how to avoid, reduce or migrate them.
+- SWOT and risk analysis – a graphical summary of the external and internal analysis, followed by identified risks and how to avoid, reduce or mitigate them.

 If you look at the structure of the business plan, you already have most of the elements.
-Having a business plan is critical for you as a guideline on what to do and to ensure that you covered all aspects.
-More importantly, it is for showing to external people – either to get money or attract partners or highly skilled employees.
+Having a business plan is critical for you as a guideline for what to do and to ensure that you covered all aspects.
+More importantly, it is for showing to external people either to obtain funding, attract partners or highly skilled employees.
 People can’t read minds and don’t have the time to re-do the research you did, so the business plan is the only document they can use to understand your business.

 Up to here, all the work was thinking, researching, writing, and back to thinking, then more researching, and more writing.
-At the end of this stage, you either going to quit or take a leap of faith and start a business.
-Never expect 100% certainty, and it is individual whether you are comfortable with 70% or 80% certainty.
+At the end of this stage, you are either going to quit or take a leap of faith and start a business.
+Never expect 100% certainty, and it is up to the individual whether you are comfortable with 70% or 80% certainty.

 Have a start-up?
 Welcome to the club.
 Now what?
 You should start building up your internal capacity.
 At the beginning (in most cases) it is 1-2 people running the company, so no need to think about systems and processes.
-These 1-2 people will juggle between roles from working with clients to social media marketing, to accounting and administration.
-But as you introduce more and more people, who will specialize in different areas (ex.
-Marketing team, sales team, administration, implementation team) – things get complicated.
+These people will juggle between roles from working with clients to social media marketing, accounting and administration.
+But as you introduce more and more people who will specialize in different areas (e.g. marketing team, sales team, administration team, implementation team) things get complicated.
 All of a sudden you need to have an organizational structure, with clearly defined roles and responsibilities.
-Your main job will be to ensure that each area (or you can call it department) synchronizes with each other and act as one company, rather than each working on its own.
-This means introducing workflows, CRM (to capture all client knowledge in one place), Project Management Software (to efficiently manage a bigger team), Data management solution (Dropbox works good with few people – try using it with 30 people).
+Your main job will be to ensure that each area (or you can call it department) synchronizes with each other and acts as one company, rather than each working on its own.
+This means introducing workflows, a CRM (to capture all client knowledge in one place), project management software (to manage a bigger team more efficiently), a data management solution (Dropbox works well with a few people, try using it with 30 people).
 If you are working with physical products, you must have a constant overview of suppliers and their offerings.
 You can achieve profitability by increasing sales, but also by reducing costs.

-Without addressing these issues, you will face a lot of stressed people, a lot of tasks duplication, which will result in unhappy clients and less revenue.
+Without addressing these issues, you will face a lot of stressed people and a lot of duplication of tasks, which will result in unhappy clients and reduced revenue.

 In parallel with the internal capacity, you must grow your sales.
 Easier said than done.
 In the beginning, you know your product upside-down and can sell with the needed passion.
 But then you introduce the sales team, and you have to ensure that they have the same vision.

-Once you have your products/services, and you are aware of your SWOT – the next step is to define your ideal clients.
+Once you have your products/services, and you are aware of your SWOT, the next step is to define your ideal clients.
 Who are they?
 Where can you find them?
-You will have problems if you haven’t done your market research right.
-For each ideal client you need to define job positions that you would want to address, and the content of your multi-approach (whether via e-mail + calls + LinkedIn).
+You will have problems if you haven’t done your market research correctly.
+For each ideal client you need to define job positions that you want to target and the content of your multi-approach (whether via email, calling and/or LinkedIn).

-A continuous inflow of potential prospects (leads), a clear qualification system, and a standardized multi-approach communication would require constant improvement and adjusting.
-As your sales grow, you will identify new markets or unmet need of the existing that you will try to satisfy.
+A continuous inflow of potential prospects (leads), a clear qualification system and standardized multi-approach communication will require constant improvement and adjusting.

-Now you are big enough, and you have a constant profit.
-You can choose whether you want to keep growing (Ansoff Matrix will be of great help) depending on your expansion based on the market/product.
+Now you are big enough and you have a constant profit.
+You can choose whether you want to keep growing (the Ansoff Matrix will be a great help) depending on your expansion based on the market/product.
 Alternatively, you can create a franchise which can be then offered to the market.
-Ultimately, if you want to continue the Entrepreneurial spirit, you will need to say farewell to your company.
-Selling a company requires objective valuation of the worth of the company, as well as research of potential buyers.
+Ultimately, if you want to continue the entrepreneurial spirit, you will need to say farewell to your company.
+Selling a company requires an objective valuation of the company worth, as well as research of potential buyers.